When a new student comes to the class, the teacher assigns someone to give them a school tour.

 - A lot of time and patience,

-- A good budget that could even afford hiring a new developer.
+- A good budget that could even afford to hire a new developer

 But hey, I know a way to eliminate all three 🤫